DenyVeyten/postcss-deadcss/README.md

 # postcss-deadcss
-[PostCSS] plugin that helps you to find dead css in your project.
+[PostCSS] plugin that helps to find dead css in a project.

 Implements technique from https://csswizardry.com/2018/01/finding-dead-css/

 [PostCSS]: https://github.com/postcss/postcss